Jordan flag Jordan Beach Holidays

 Jordan is tourist-friendly but has some key cultural and legal rules:

-It is illegal to drink alcohol on the street, so only drink in bars, clubs, hotels, or private homes.
+Never drink alcohol on the street as it is illegal; only drink in licensed venues like bars, hotels or private homes.

 Bonus tips: